ToniWonKanobi/theoveranalyzed.net/posts/2015/9/30/this-week-on-cotton-bureau-millennium-falcon.md

 @@ Tags=This Week on Cotton Bureau, Cotton Bureau, t-shirts, apparel, space, NASA
 @@ Image=https://cottonbureau.com/img/products/6865_9sDj_2400.jpg

 I've been listening to Relay.fm's space-themed podcast [Liftoff][relay].
-Also, I follow one of the co-hosts, [Stephen Hackett][twitter], so I'm [aware][512pixels] of a recent [Kickstart project][kickstarter] that resurrects an old NASA Graphics Standard Manual.
+Also, I follow one of the co-hosts, [Stephen Hackett][twitter], so I'm [aware][512pixels] of a recent [Kickstarter project][kickstarter] that resurrects an old NASA Graphics Standard Manual.
 Because of that, his Star Wars-themed shirt immediately caught my eye.

 <figure>
 	<a class="nohover" href="https://cottonbureau.com/products/millennium-falcon">